Last updated on May 8th, 2026 at 11:23 am

 Water newly planted plants, trees, and shrubs daily during the months of June, July, and August.
 The exceptions are Cactus, Agave, and succulents.

-Fertilize often for best results
+Fertilize often for the best results

 How much?
 Many gardening experts recommend at least once in spring, summer, and fall.
-But in the southwest, it should be done once per month starting in early spring and ending in late October.
+But in the southwest, it should be done once per month, starting in early spring and ending in late October.

 There are some gardening experts who think too much fertilizer is not good.
-This is true, but not in the Southwest where the rainfall is low, and the soil is poor and alkaline.
+This is true, but not in the Southwest, where the rainfall is low, and the soil is poor and alkaline.

-For even better results fertilize twice per month!
+For even better results, fertilize twice per month!
 It is important to note that it’s best to water first and then fertilize your plants…always.

 Apply phosphorus to the soil.

 What is phosphorus?
-It is a naturally occurring element in the soil but in and around the Southwest it is usually lacking this one element.
+It is a naturally occurring element in the soil, but in and around the Southwest, it is usually lacking this one element.

 On a bag of fertilizer, it is the second number and is referred to by the symbol “P”.